AAA screening: Guidance for the waiting times tracker report

 Delay due to patient co-morbidities (valid delay)

-- be hospitalised and receiving care.
+- be hospitalised and receiving care

 No surgery: false positive (valid delay)

-This category covers patients who do not require surgery as their aneurysm is either less than 5.5cm, or their finding is not an aneurysm.
+This category covers men who do not require surgery as their aneurysm is either less than 5.5cm, or their finding is not an aneurysm.
 This is usually following the tests requested after the first specialist appointment.
 Selecting this category will discharge the patient from the referral pathway.

 No surgery: patient declined (valid delay)